 WARRANTIES AND DISCLAIMERS

 Warranties.
 Each party warrants to the other party that: (i) such party is a business duly incorporated, validly existing, and in good standing under the laws of its jurisdiction of incorporation; (ii) such party has all requisite corporate power, financial capacity, and authority to execute, deliver, and perform its obligations under this Agreement; (iii) the execution, delivery, and performance of this Agreement constitutes the legal, valid, and binding agreement of such party; (iv) as of the Effective Date, there is no outstanding litigation, arbitrated matter or other dispute to which such party is a party, which, if decided unfavorably to it, would reasonably be expected to have a potential or actual material adverse effect on such party’s ability to fulfill its obligations under this Agreement; and (v) no consent, approval or withholding of objection is required from any entity, including any governmental authority, with respect to such party’s entering into this Agreement.
-ADILAS warrants that (i) the Services shall perform materially in accordance with the User Guide, (ii) subject to Section 3.4 and 3.6, the functionality of the Services will not be materially decreased during a subscription term, and (iii) ADILAS will not transmit Malicious Code to IBC or any Customers provided that if IBC, a Customer or a User uploads a file containing Malicious Code into the Services and later downloads that file, this warranty shall not apply to such file.
+ADILAS warrants that (i) the Services shall perform materially in accordance with the industry acceptable standard, (ii) subject to Section 3.4 and 3.6, the functionality of the Services will not be materially decreased during a subscription term, and (iii) ADILAS will not transmit Malicious Code to IBC or any Customers provided that if IBC, a Customer or a User uploads a file containing Malicious Code into the Services and later downloads that file, this warranty shall not apply to such file.
 For any breach of a warranty above, IBC’s exclusive remedy shall be as provided in Section 8.2 and Section 8.6 below.

 6.2 Disclaimer.
-EXCEPT AS SPECIFICALLY SET FORTH IN THIS SECTION 6, THE SERVICES AND THE USER GUIDE ARE PROVIDED “AS IS” AND WITHOUT ANY REPRESENTATIONS, WARRANTIES AND/OR CONDITIONS OF ANY KIND.
-EACH PARTY AND ITS LICENSORS AND/OR SUPPLIERS MAKE NO OTHER REPRESENTATIONS AND GIVE NO OTHER WARRANTIES OR CONDITIONS, EXPRESS, IMPLIED, STATUTORY, OR OTHERWISE REGARDING THE SERVICES AND/OR THE USER GUIDE PROVIDED UNDER THIS AGREEMENT AND EACH PARTY SPECIFICALLY DISCLAIMS ANY AND ALL IMPLIED REPRESENTATIONS, WARRANTIES AND/OR CONDITIONS OF MERCHANTABILITY, MERCHANTABLE QUALITY, NON-INFRINGEMENT, DURABILITY, TITLE AND FITNESS FOR A PARTICULAR PURPOSE.
-ADDITIONALLY, IBC ACKNOWLEDGES THAT ADILAS DOES NOT REPRESENT OR WARRANT OR PROVIDE ANY CONDITIONS THAT THE SERVICES AND/OR THE USER GUIDE WILL BE ERROR-FREE OR WORK WITHOUT INTERRUPTIONS.
+EXCEPT AS SPECIFICALLY SET FORTH IN THIS SECTION 6, THE SERVICES ARE PROVIDED “AS IS” AND WITHOUT ANY REPRESENTATIONS, WARRANTIES AND/OR CONDITIONS OF ANY KIND.
+EACH PARTY AND ITS LICENSORS AND/OR SUPPLIERS MAKE NO OTHER REPRESENTATIONS AND GIVE NO OTHER WARRANTIES OR CONDITIONS, EXPRESS, IMPLIED, STATUTORY, OR OTHERWISE REGARDING THE SERVICES PROVIDED UNDER THIS AGREEMENT AND EACH PARTY SPECIFICALLY DISCLAIMS ANY AND ALL IMPLIED REPRESENTATIONS, WARRANTIES AND/OR CONDITIONS OF MERCHANTABILITY, MERCHANTABLE QUALITY, NON-INFRINGEMENT, DURABILITY, TITLE AND FITNESS FOR A PARTICULAR PURPOSE.
+ADDITIONALLY, IBC ACKNOWLEDGES THAT ADILAS DOES NOT REPRESENT OR WARRANT OR PROVIDE ANY CONDITIONS THAT THE SERVICES WILL BE ERROR-FREE OR WORK WITHOUT INTERRUPTIONS.

 7 INDEMNITY